-Okay, so these lemon strawberry cheesecake sandwich cookies are filled with Philadelphia cream cheese, as I really like the taste of it.
-But you’re probably wondering if you should make the cream cheese filling with block cream cheese, that’s wrapped in silver foil, or with tub cream cheese, the kind that comes in a plastic tub?
+Okay, so these cheesecake sandwiches are filled with Philadelphia cream cheese, as I really like the taste of it.
+But did you know there are two types of this?
+There’s block cream cheese, that’s wrapped in silver foil.
+And there’s tub cream cheese, the kind that comes in a plastic tub.

 Much to my disappointment, you can’t find block cream cheese in Slovenia.
 And as I was obsessively Googling for a place that has it, I actually realized that you can’t get it in most, if not all of Europe.
 Honestly, I thought I was overreacting for a second.
 I tend to do that, but you’d be surprised at the amount of discussion about this online.

 I mean, it’s just cream cheese, until it isn’t.
 The world is so interconnected nowadays (thank you internet) that we’re all able to find recipes from all over and American recipes often call for block cream cheese.
 If you watch food hauls on Youtube (I have a weird fascination with those) you can see people buying blocks and blocks of cream cheese.
 And there are quite a few Americans living in Europe too, so there is a demand for block cheese and a demand for solutions.